API-Pirates/music-library/TeamAgreement.md

 ## communication plan:
   1. Each member of group expected to respect his teammates.
   2. We will have 1 hour meeting every morning, to talk about tasks.
-  4. In case any unexpected behaviour, it shall be added to github communication plan.
+  4. In case any unexpected behaviour and group notice a new rule should be added, it shall be added to github communication plan.
   5. Our decision will be based on voting, then leader decision.
   6. Please remember your voice is important and your idea is worth (even if it's not fully developed or a thought on the fly)
   7. The members will be reported to read the updates communication plan.